The Unpleasantness at the Bellona Club: Literary significance and criticism

-Writing in 1990, Katherine Kenny described the book as the most successful of Sayers' early fiction, coupling a slick detective plot with vivid details of post-war English life.
-"The book is a tightly constructed little drama based upon the old joke about an Englishman's club so stuffy that its dead members cannot be differentiated from the living – a pertinent comment upon the society so described".
+Writing in 1990 Katherine Kenny described the book as the most successful of Sayers' early fiction, coupling a slick detective plot with vivid details of post-war English life.
+"The book is a tightly constructed little drama based upon the old joke about an Englishman's club so stuffy that its dead members cannot be differentiated from the living – a pertinent comment upon the society so described.”

 Adaptations

 In 1973 the novel was the subject of a BBC TV mini-series starring Ian Carmichael as Wimsey.

+In 1975 it was broadcast on BBC radio as a serial in six 30-minute parts, also starring Ian Carmichael.